sofia-calgaro/GERDA-PeakSearch/gerda-BATanalysis/README.md

 * **"read_JSON.cpp"**: file that print JSON files and create .txt files containing fit results.
 * **"PosteriorCheck.C"**: to analyze marginalized posteriors and see if they are well contained in the previusly well-defined range.
 * **"par_VS_E0.C"**: to plot fit results as a function of the energy.
+* **"DistributionCheck.C"**: to study the shape of marginalized posteriors.
+Posteriors are fit with a pol0 function; if chi2 is too high, posteriors are unlikely constant (-> gaussian).
+Problems arise if constant posteriors are detected.
+* **"content_eff_correction.C"**: to calculate .txt and .root files for normalized spectra corrected by the efficiencies.